AgencyAgency/Fall2013LessonPlan/COURSE_SCHEDULE.md

 > * **HW/PB**:
     * Download an app and evaluate your experience
     * Choose three areas of interest and be ready to share why
+    * Find a laptop case, cover, or carrying solution.
+If you think you might be interested in doing some of the design work, you might end up switching to a 15" Macbook Pro.
+So, it might be best to find something that fits either computer.

 ---